Legal Retrieval for Public Defenders: Introduction

-In this work, we partner with the New Jersey Office of the Public Defender (NJ OPD) to identify, develop, and evaluate such an AI use case.
+In this work, we partner with the New Jersey Office of the Public Defender (NJOPD) to identify, develop, and evaluate such an AI use case.
 Defenders often specialize in specific legal areas, like felonies or misdemeanors.
 If handed a case outside their area of specialization, they often consult colleagues to obtain past briefs within the office handling similar cases.
 Such past briefs, especially those from the appellate section written by experienced defenders, offer overviews, reusable legal arguments, applicable precedent and overall guidance for how to navigate similar legal circumstances.

-Inspired by such current office practices, we developed the NJ BriefBank.
-This BriefBank is an NLP-based retrieval system that searches over all appellate briefs within the office and surfaces relevant ones.
+Inspired by such current office practices, we developed the OPD Resource Library.
+The Library leverages foundation model-based embeddings for retrieval, along other components, to search over all appellate briefs within the office and surfaces relevant ones.
 By providing access to relevant briefs, defenders can reuse legal arguments, precedent and other applicable information.
-Thus, the BriefBank helps streamline brief drafting, but also maintains more consistency within the office: defenders apply the same legal arguments in similar cases.
+Thus, the Library is designed to streamline brief drafting, but also maintains more consistency within the office: defenders may be more likely to leverage already-identified winning strategies and follow best practices.

-During multiple evaluation rounds, experienced defenders submitted realistic search queries and assessed the quality of the BriefBank.
+During multiple evaluation rounds, experienced defenders submitted realistic search queries and assessed the quality of the tool.
 The submitted queries are highly diverse: They include broad topical searches, specific legal arguments, pinpoint citations, statutory definitions and doctrinal status checks.
-Combined, these queries reflect the heterogeneous and practice-driven information needs of public defenders.
+These queries reflect the heterogeneous and practice-driven information needs of public defenders.